 As I promised, after reading this article, you’ll no longer feel the need to ask, Koi vs. Goldfish: which is which?

-Be informed that the major difference between Koi and goldfish lies in the size, lifespan, colors and patterns, and appearances, and most importantly, the presence of barbels.
+Be informed that the major difference between Koi and goldfish lies in the size, lifespan, colors and patterns, appearances, and most importantly, the presence of barbels.
 Other than that, both are prized pets, loved and adored by pond keepers.